FAQ

 The work on the table is about 90 minutes.
 Reviewing the journaling

-exercise and doing movement education usually bring the session to
+exercise and doing movement education usually bring the session to two hours. |

 4. How much does SOMA cost?